splynx/docs/files/en/finance/invoices/invoices.md

 - if we create the invoice manually e.g. using `Add document -> One-time invoice` button and after that remove such invoice, the transaction will be removed automatically;

 These statements and example above also apply to `delete` option in drop-down menu with mass **Actions** in `Finance → Invoices`.
-For more information about transactions, please navigate to the [Transactions manual](finance/transactions/transactions.md).
+For more information about transactions, see [Transactions guide](finance/transactions/transactions.md).

 ---